-On August 28, the CSRC issued the Supervision Measures on Publicly Raised Securities Investment Funds Sales Agencies, or the Sales Agency Measure, effective from October 1, 2020, and its implementation rules, pursuant to which, the Fund Sales Measures was abolished and among others, marketing and promoting funds, opening fund transaction accounts for investors, handling the offering, subscription and redemption of fund units as well as providing inquiry about the information on fund transaction accounts, with securities investments are deemed to be fund selling activities, thus requiring a "securities and future operation license".
-Furthermore, according to the Implementation Rules of the Sales Agency Measure, the fund manager and the fund sales agency may agree in the fund sales agreement that a certain proportion of client maintenance fees shall be withdrawn based on the amount of funds sold by the fund sales agency to be used to pay related expenses incurred in fund sales and client service activities to the fund sales agency.
+On August 28,2020, the CSRC issued the Supervision Measures on Publicly Raised Securities Investment Funds Sales Agencies, or the Sales Agency Measure, effective from October 1, 2020, and its implementation rules, pursuant to which, the Fund Sales Measures was abolished and among others, marketing and promoting funds, opening fund transaction accounts for investors, handling the offering, subscription and redemption of fund units as well as providing inquiry about the information on fund transaction accounts, with securities investments are deemed to be fund selling activities, thus requiring a "securities and agree in the fund sales agreement that a certain proportion of client maintenance fees shall be withdrawn based on the amount of funds sold by the fund sales agency to be used to pay related expenses incurred in fund sales and client service activities to the fund sales agency.
 For the holding amount formed by selling to individual investors, the agreed ratio of client maintenance fee to the fund management fee shall not exceed 50%; For the holdings formed by sales to non-individual investors, the agreed ratio of client maintenance fees to the fund management fee shall not exceed 30%.